Iraneus/betamedneed/_services/medicines.md

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)

-As soon as the order and payment method is confirmed, you can have your medicines delivered in 45 minutes or less.
+As soon as the order and payment method is confirmed, you can have your drugs delivered in 45 minutes or less.

-This can vary based on the medicines, your location and the time of request.
-Some medicines especially rare disease therapies may take longer.
+Note: Some drugs especially rare disease therapies may take longer.

-You can pay now or pay later.

-If covered, you can pay through your medical insurance.

-You can also pay with Medneed Card and use Medneed Coupon if available.